elhb/scripts/walkthrough.md

 conda create -n stpipe python=2.7 --yes;
 ```

-To activate the virtual environment and start working within it run:
+To activate the virtual environment and start working wthin it run:
 ```
 source activate stpipe
 ```